ckh9723/Decision-Tree-and-Random-Forest/README.md

 # Decision-Tree-and-Random-Forest
-A personal side project for coding decision tree and random forest algorithm using Python.
+A personal side project for self-coding decision tree and random forest algorithm using Python.

 **Nodes.py:** Class file for 'Node' and 'Leaf' object.
 **Question.py** Class file for 'Question' object.